Tekna (Norway)

 Tekna (short for Teknisk-naturvitenskapelig forening, Norwegian Society of Graduate Technical and Scientific Professionals) is a union for graduate technical and scientific professionals in Norway.

 History and profile

 It was established in 1874 under the name Den Norske Ingeniør- og Arkitektforening ('the Norwegian Engineer and Architect Association').
 In 1912 it was reorganized as Den Norske Ingeniørforening ('the Norwegian Engineer Association').
-It was again renamed to Norske Sivilingeniørers Forening ('Civil Engineers' Association of Norway') in 1973, and to Tekna in 2004.
+It was again renamed to Norske Sivilingeniørers Forening ('Certified Engineers' Association of Norway') in 1973, and to Tekna in 2004.

-It has 103,000 members as of 2023.
+It has 117,500 members as of 2026.
 The headquarters are in Oslo.
 It publishes Teknisk Ukeblad together with NITO.

 Tekna is a member of the Federation of Norwegian Professional Associations, Nording (the Scandinavian association of engineering organisations), and Nordic IN.
 Its president is Elisabet Line Haugsbø, succeeding Lars Olav Grøvik in 2023.